 Samantha, recalling she had food in her backpack, offered some to Maria.
-“Hey, here’s some peanuts.
+“Hey, here are some peanuts.
 I know it’s not much, but it’s all I have.”

-“Oh, I appreciate it, but I’m afraid I’m allergic,” said Maria.
+“Oh, I appreciate it, but I’m allergic,” said Maria.

 “It’s kind of you, but the peanuts you’re giving me will make my stomach hurt more,” Maria explained.

-Frustrated, Samantha decided to walk away and left Maria.
-Why won’t she just eat the damn peanuts.
+Frustrated, Samantha walked away and left Maria.
+Why won’t she just eat the damn peanuts?
 She’s hungry.
 It’s food.
 I was trying to help, she thought.